PUBLIC SPEAKING AND PRESENTATION SKILLS TRAINING CLASS

 Mastering the Art of Conversation

 Most experts propose a simple three-level framework you can use to master the art of conversation.
 Identifying where you are and where you should be is not always easy, but having an objective outline can help you stay out of sticky situations.
-We will also share some handy networking tips that will help you get conversations started.
+We will also share some handy networking tips to help you get conversations started.

 In Module Ten, you will learn to master the art of conversation, including discussing general topics, sharing ideas and perspectives, sharing personal experiences, and networking tips.